while-true-do/ansible-role-localization/README.md

 # Ansible Role: localization
-| A Role to set the localization and keymap.
+| A role to set the localization and keymap.

 ## Installation